Memgraph

 sql and cypher for thurimbert descendants

-To run the breadth-first search, that is, find all children, direct descendants first, grouped, use the following queries:
+To run the breadth-first search, that is, find all children and direct descendants first, grouped, use the following queries:

 image alt